 For over a century . . .

-Still a quiet rural community rooted in tradition and blessed with a spirit of independence, Floyd is home to a unique mix of people: descendents of settlers from the mid-18th century, back-to-landers of the 1960’s and 70’s, and an ever growing stream of artists, young farmers and escapees from the pressures of city living.
+Still a quiet rural community rooted in tradition and blessed with a spirit of independence, Floyd is home to a unique mix of people: descendants of settlers from the mid-18th century, back-to-landers of the 1960’s and 70’s, and an ever growing stream of artists, young farmers, and escapees from the pressures of city living.

-The diverse strands of community are woven together by a shared appreciation of the land, an instinct for creativity and a wish to maintain the quirky appeal of the whole.
-Now our small downtown is alive with galleries, eating places and a lively community market selling arts and crafts on Friday evenings and local produce on Saturday mornings.
+The diverse strands of community are woven together by a shared appreciation of the land, an instinct for creativity, and a wish to maintain a high quality of life.
+Now our small downtown is alive with galleries, shops, restaurants, and a seasonal community market selling arts and crafts on Friday evenings and local produce on Saturday mornings.

-Floyd has a well established art community, and is home to the studios of a group of well respeced artists and crafts people, as well as to the Jacksonville Arts Center.
+Floyd has a well established art community, and is home to the studios of a group of well respected artists and crafts people, as well as to the Jacksonville Center for the Arts.
 The Floyd Artisan Trail is a guide to many of the studios and farms of the area.

 The store continues to be a gathering place for this rich community.
-Groups come to make music, to play checkers or rook, to listen to one of our series of talks on agricultural and other topics, to use our wireless internet connection or to attend one of the many scheduled events at the store.
-Check our schedule for details of all the public events happening at the store.
+Groups come to make music, play checkers or rook, join in on a workshop, have a nice lunch with friends, or to attend one of the many scheduled events at the store.
+Check our calendar for details of all the public events happening at the store.

 Find out more about our community at Visit Floyd, Virginia.